Zephyr-Azurewolf/Network_Health_Check/README.md

 # Network_Health_Check
-Simple script that pings addresses listed in an inventory file and returns status and latency (UP, SLOW, or DOWN))
+Simple script that first checks the OS to determine correct ping command format, then pings addresses listed in an inventory file and returns status and latency (UP, SLOW, or DOWN))